dfds/dojo/workshops/micro-frontend-architecture-deep-dive/katas/2/kata/README.md

 ### 3. Create a simple HTML import to fetch our template
-Create a link element with `rel="import"` to specify the expected behavior and a href pointing to our github-based template @ https://raw.githubusercontent.com/dfds/ded-dojo/master/workshops/micro-frontend-architecture-deep-dive/katas/2/final/messages.html.
+Create a link element with its `rel` attribute set to `import` and a href pointing to our github-based template @ https://raw.githubusercontent.com/dfds/ded-dojo/master/workshops/micro-frontend-architecture-deep-dive/katas/2/final/messages.html.

 ```
 <html>